-6.2.6 Overall it is considered that the proposed additions to the existing enclosure are reasonably minor and as such do not cause unacceptable harm to the openness of the Green Belt.
+6.8 Overall it is considered that the proposed additions to the existing enclosure are reasonably minor and as such do not cause unacceptable harm to the openness of the Green Belt.
 In line with the decision to grant permission for the original enclosure, and the similar reasons given for the additions, it is considered that VSC have been generated that outweigh the limited harm to the openness of the Green Belt.
-It is therefore considered that the principle of development is acceptable in accordance paragraphs 147 and 148 of the NPPF.
+It is therefore considered that the principle of development is acceptable in accordance paragraphs 153 of the NPPF.

-6.3 Design and Appearance
+6.9 Design and Appearance

-- 6.3.1 The proposed balcony is set back approximately 16m from a private road which also forms public footpath 'Strelley BW2'.
-The proposed balcony consists of raised platform with a wooden staircase and glass balustrading overlooking the lion's den to the north.
-The balcony structure is made from wood, breeze blocks and metal caging materials.
-The balcony structure is approximately 3.1m in maximum height, 4.2m in depth and 4.5m in width.
-The proposed viewing platform is sited approximately 10m away from the private road set within a relatively central area of the enclosure.
-The proposed viewing platform comprises of two raised platforms with a connecting walkway between.
+- 6.10 The proposed balcony is set back approximately 16m from a private road which also forms public footpath 'Strelley BW2'.
+The proposed balcony consists of raised platform with a wooden staircase and high level mesh barrier overlooking the lion's den to the north.
+The proposed balcony has been amended to include a steel feeding hatch and timber balustrade.
+The balcony structure would be made from timber and mesh screening.
+The balcony structure is approximately 3m in height, 2.3m in depth and 5m in width.
+The proposed lion platform is sited approximately 11m away from the private road set within a relatively central area of the enclosure.
+The proposed lion platform comprises of two raised platforms with a connecting walkway between.
 Each lion platform is separated by approximately 10m.
-The viewing platform is constructed from timber with a thatched roof.
-Due to the siting of the balcony and viewing platform, set back from the public footpath and set behind existing fencing and mature hedgerow, public views of the proposal are limited. - 6.3.2 The additions are considered to be of a size and scale that are in keeping with the existing structures.
+The lion platform is constructed from timber with a thatched roof.
+Due to the siting of the balcony and lion platform, set back from the public footpath and set behind existing fencing and mature hedgerow, public views of the proposal are limited. - 6.11 The additions are considered to be of a size and scale that are in keeping with the existing structures.
 They have been constructed using materials to match the existing enclosure and are not considered to be so substantial as to significantly increase the scale or appearance of the existing enclosure.
-The view of the additions from the public realm is limited and therefore it is considered that the proposal is not harmful to the street scene or the character of the area.
+The view of the additions from the public realm is limited and therefore it is considered that the proposal is not harmful to the street scene or the character of the area. - 6.12 Overall it is considered that the proposal is acceptable on design grounds. - 6.13 Amenity